Deliciously Italian authentic hazelnut Baci Di Dama Cookies (Lady’s Kisses), but made gluten free. Optional Dairy Free/Vegan recipe.

 - Pre-heat the oven to 170 C/325 F/Gas 3.

-- Re-chill the dough-balls before baking in the oven for about 15 minutes, swapping the baking trays in the oven part way through, to ensure an even bake.
-Remove when the tops are just golden brown (be careful not to over-bake).
+- Bake in the oven for about 15 minutes, swapping the baking trays round part way through to ensure an even bake.
+They are done when the tops are just golden brown (be careful not to over-bake).